 Over time, some of those policies have been updated.
-Now, with Disneyland Park and Disney California Adventure Park set to reopen at the end of April, we’re taking a look at Disneyland’s current face mask policies so you can be best prepared when the parks reopen.
+Now, as Disneyland Park and Disney California Adventure Park reopened at the end of April, we’re taking a look at Disneyland’s current face mask policies so you can be best prepared for your visit.

-When Disney’s California theme parks reopen in just over a month, there will be several health and safety policies in place, which we’ve generally seen implemented in Disney World as well.
-Park Reservations will be required to enter the theme parks, masks will be required, and there will be temperature screenings as well.
+When Disney’s California theme parks reopened, there were several new health and safety policies in place, which we’d generally seen implemented in Disney World as well.
+Park Reservations are required to enter the theme parks, and masks are required.
+(Originally, there were temperature screenings as well; however, those ended on June 15th).

 Let’s break down the mask requirements.

 Who will be required to wear a mask?
-According to the Disneyland website, face coverings will be required for ALL guests ages 2 and up, Cast Members, and Operating Participant employees.
+According to the Disneyland website, where needed (as of July 30th, that’s all indoor locations), face coverings will be required for ALL guests ages 2 and up, Cast Members, and Operating Participant employees.

 What if you’ve had the COVID-19 vaccine?
-Just as we saw with earlier mask policy updates at Disneyland and Disney World, even those who have already received the COVID-19 vaccine will be required to wear a mask.
+Just as we saw with earlier mask policy updates at Disneyland and Disney World, even those who have already received the COVID-19 vaccine are required to wear a mask.
+(As of July 30th, this applies to all indoor locations.)

-Guests are instructed to bring their own face coverings and wear them at all times.
+Guests are instructed to bring their own face coverings and wear them as required.

 When can you remove your mask in Disneyland?
-You will be allowed to remove your mask while actively eating or drinking, but you must be stationary and maintain appropriate physical distancing from others.
+You will be allowed to remove your mask while actively eating or drinking indoors, but you must be stationary and maintain appropriate physical distancing from others.
 This is the same as the rules we’ve seen previously shared on the Disneyland Resort website.
+(NOTE: as part of the most recent mask update, masks are optional for any guests outdoors.)

 What type of mask do guests need to wear?
 You can wear a disposable or reusable mask, but all face coverings must: